-Roadside truck inspections are an essential part of improving the safety of our roadways, and the Commercial Vehicle Safety Alliance (CVSA) is continuing its efforts to do just that with their annual International Roadcheck inspection event, which will take place May 5 through 7 this year.
+Roadside truck inspections are an essential part of improving the safety of our roadways, and the Commercial Vehicle Safety Alliance (CVSA) is continuing its efforts to do just that with their annual International Roadcheck inspection event, which will take place Sept.
+9-11.

 International Roadcheck is a high-visibility, 72-hour enforcement initiative that calls attention to the importance of commercial motor vehicle safety through roadside inspections.